Friday, October 29, 2004

 Veeep Veeep Veeeeeeeep!

-We treat your privacy with the utmost respect.
+9. What about my privacy?
+Does Google Desktop Search share my content with anyone?<> From the privacy policy: >We treat your privacy with the utmost respect.
 The Google Desktop Search program does not make your computer's content accessible to Google or anyone else.
 You can learn more by reading the Desktop Search privacy policy. [...]

-What information does Google receive?
+<>>What information does Google receive?

 By default, Google Desktop Search collects a limited amount of non-personal information from your computer and sends it to Google.
 This includes summary information, such as the number of searches you do and the time it takes for you to see your results, and application reports we'll use to make the program better.
 You can opt out of sending this information during the installation process or from the application preferences at any time.